The center of the categorified ring of differential operators: in the bounded case

-where the monoidal structure on the LHS is given by Day convolution.
-Tautologically, a monad with filtration on $\C$ (for instance, $\mu$) is an algebra object of the above DG category.
-Now, the assumption on $\mu$ means that its restriction along $\C_0 \otimes \Perf(\A^1/\GG_m)$ gives rise to an (automatically algebra) object of
+equipped with the monoidal structure is given by Day convolution.
+A monad with filtration on $\C$ (for instance, $\mu$) is an algebra object of the above DG category.
+Let us express $\End(\C)^{\Fil} $ using the stack $\A^1/\GG_m$.
+By \cite[Volume 2, Chapter 9, Section 1.3]{Book},